Is your service delivery predictable?

 Build a regular weekly cadence with the team to review the visual management system and for the team members to answer,

-The measures need to be accessible to everyone and need to show how we are doing at a glance.
+The measures need to be accessible to everyone and show how we are doing at a glance.
 Measures variation over time as an information radiator to help people understand the work system and improve how they work.

 Leaders need to study the system and act on the system and improve the system of work.